 The former Cairns Courthouse 1922 – 1992

 This building operated as the Cairns Courthouse from 17 January 1922 to 1992.
 It ceased operating as a court in 1992.
-The site was sold and is now the Cairns Courthouse Hotel.
+The site was sold and at the time of writing was the Cairns Courthouse Hotel.

 The 1919 courthouse building